lingui/js-lingui/packages/format-po-gettext/README.md

 # @lingui/format-po-gettext

 > Read and write message catalogs in Gettext PO format with gettext-style plurals
+>
+> Converts ICU Plural expressions into native gettext plurals

 `@lingui/format-po-gettext` is part of [LinguiJS][linguijs].
 See the [documentation][documentation] for all information, tutorials and examples.

+> **Warning**
+> This formatter is made for compatibility with TMS, which does not support ICU expressions in PO files.
+>
+> It does not support all features of LinguiJS and should be carefully considered over other formats.
+>
+> Not supported features (native gettext doesn't support this):
+> - SelectOrdinal
+> - Select
+> - Nested ICU Expressions
+> - Signed digits and fractions (-5, and 0.15) in plurals

 ## Catalog example